KomodoPlatform/developer-docs/additional-assets/templates/002-crypto-conditions-template.md

 #### Step One: Describe It

 Keep in mind, triple headings ### show up in search results, but #### quadruple headings don't.
 We don't want our users to see headings for an installation walkthrough in the search results when they're actually searching for a method.
-So, keep those headings either to #### quadruple, or don't mention the name of a method (rpc) unless you are 100% certain you need to.
+So, keep those headings either to #### quadruple, or don't mention the name of a method (rpc) in a heading unless you are 100% certain you need to.

-Pretend I'm not too good with programming.
+Pretend I'm not too good with programming, and maybe I'm new to Ubuntu Linux.
+Terminals are a new thing for me, although I'm a smart guy and can figure them out.
 Should you tell me here that I need to execute each line of the following code individually?

 ```bash
 cd to whatever here